First-Year Scholars Program

 Deadline for Student Applications: Monday September 20, 2021 at 11:59pm

-Now entering its third year, the First-Year Scholars Program pairs faculty mentors with first-year students to engage in a year-long research project.
+Now entering its third year, the First-Year Scholars Program pairs faculty/postdoctoral researcher mentors with first-year students to engage in a year-long research project.

 The goal of this program is to introduce first-year students to the undergraduate research experience.
 We encourage students to apply for projects they find interesting, regardless of whether the projects are in their majors.

-The students will serve as apprentices and will be integrated into the research programs of the faculty mentors, learning from both the faculty mentor and peers.
+The students will serve as apprentices and will be integrated into the research programs of their mentor, learning from both the mentor and peers.
 This program helps students gain early research experience, which sets them on a path for future success.
 Research shows that early engagement in research is associated with positive outcomes, such as improved retention, progression, and graduation rates (Nagda et al., 1998; Schneider et al., 2015) and enrollment in graduate school (Hathaway et al., 2002).
 The Office of Undergraduate Research is pleased to support early involvement in undergraduate research.

 - First-Year Scholars receive $1,000 in the Fall and $1,000 in the Spring.
-They are expected to work on the research project for a minimum of 10 hours per week.
+They are expected to work on the research project for about 5-10 hours per week.

-- Full-time KSU faculty members who are interested in mentoring a first-year student are eligible to apply.
-The application for can be found here.
+- Full-time KSU faculty members and postdoctoral researchers who are interested in mentoring a first-year student are eligible to apply.
+The application deadline is typically in August.

 - Strong track record of mentoring undergraduate researchers

 - Productive research program (strong publication record, external funding, strong conference participation)